 For the plants that we have pruned the branches back, you could rest them in the shade for 2-3 weeks.
 Even 4 weeks is fine, because we cut back the leaves/branches and put them in a cool place, water loss is minimal.

 As you see some new buds or some tiny root buttons poke out, you could plant them in new soil and begin watering them.
 This time, when they catch on to the new environment, they will grow up strong and happily.

 Happy adenium growing

 As you can see, taking care of the adenium after receiving it in the mail is easy and can be fun.
-Once you go through the process once, the next and next times will be so much easier.
+Once you go through the process once, the next and next times will be so much easier and still joyful.
 I hope this makes sense to you.
 And happy adenium growing!